area map calendar

 Karamu means “joyful, gathering place” in Swahili.

-So, it shouldn’t be surprising when Karamu House’s President and CEO Tony Sias invites theater lovers from across Northeast Ohio to gather at one of Cleveland’s oldest institutions: “Come to the heart of the city of Cleveland, to the oldest African American theater in the country, for a premier theater experience.”
+So, it shouldn’t be surprising that Karamu House’s President and CEO Tony Sias invites theatre lovers from across Northeast Ohio to gather at one of Cleveland’s oldest institutions: “Come to the heart of the city of Cleveland, to the oldest African American theatre in the country, for a premier theatre experience.”

 Spearheading change

 Since 2015, Sias has navigated the largest turnaround in Karamu’s history.
 Audiences have grown from 7,200 to more than 12,000.
-Karamu’s 195-seat Jelliffe Theater, its largest stage, has been renovated.
-The theater also received a $2 million grant to boost its role in the Fairfax community as a cultural, social and educational anchor.
+Karamu’s 195-seat Jelliffe Theatre, its largest stage, went through a renovation.
+In 2018, the theatre also received a $2 million grant to boost its role in the Fairfax community as a cultural, social and educational anchor.

-Shareef maintains operational efficiency across Karamu’s three product lines: theater, community programming and arts education.
+Shareef maintains operational efficiency across Karamu’s three product lines: theatre, community programming and arts education.
 She also curates culturally and socially relevant arts education for the neighborhood.

 Engaging community

-Karamu has added breadth to its community programming, such as music, comedy, lectures and workshops.
+Karamu has a breadth of community programming, including music, lectures and workshops.
 And with his deep knowledge of arts education, Sias has developed the mastery model for its arts education, which is central to Karamu’s mission.

 “We offer a sequential, mastery-level arts education program, that’s rigorous,” says Sias.
-Cleveland School of the Arts brings students between Kindergarten and eighth grade for arts education.
-Karamu’s Summer Arts Intensive is offered to 7th-12th grade students.
+Karamu’s Summer Arts Intensive is available to 6th–12th grade students, but they have programming opportunities for all ages.

 Gathering momentum